jeras/TCB/doc/TCB.md

 Read data is available on `rdt` after a fixed delay of 1 clock cycle from the transfer.

 ![Read transfer](https://svg.wavedrom.com/github/jeras/TCB/main/doc/tcb_read.json)

+#### Repeat access transfer

+TODO: think this through.

+The basic idea behind the repeat access transfer is to avoid repeated reads from the same SRAM address.
+During a pipeline stall the CPU instruction fetch interface must remember the instruction by keeping it in a fetch register.
+A fetch register affects area and timing (admittedly not very much).

+The fetch register can be avoided by repeating the instruction read from the SRAM.
+This redundant read can be avoided by taking advantage of SRAM functionality, where the last data read remains available on the read data port till the next read or a power cycle.

+The repeat access signal `rpt` is intended to tell the SRAM to not perform another read from the same address.
+The interconnect would propagate the `rpt` as active only in case

 ## Reference implementation